gregwebs/haskell-xss-sanitize/README.md

 provides 2 functions in the module Text.HTML.SanitizeXSS

 * sanitize - filters html to prevent XSS attacks.
-* sanitizeBalance - same as sanitize but makes sure there are no lone closing tags - useful to prevent a user's html from messing up your page
+* sanitizeBalance - same as sanitize but makes sure there are no lone opening/closing tags - useful to protect against a user's html messing up your page

 Use Case
 ========